jeffreykegler/Marpa--R3/cpan/xlua/init.lua.md

 with exactly one Lua function, using metaprogramming if necessary, and eliminating the original VM entirely.

+A return value of -1 indicates this should be the last VM operation.
+A return value of 0 or greater indicates this is the last VM operation, and that there is a Perl callback with the contents of the values array as its arguments.
+A return value of -2 or less indicates that the reading of VM operations should continue.

+Use of tails calls in made.
+Maintainters should be aware that these are finicky.
+In particular, while `return f(x)` is a tail call, `return (f(x))` is not.

 ### Marpa Debug operation

 Was used for development.